 You will be issued with one invoice at the start of the academic year for all your fees and battels, although you may be able to split these payments over 2 or 3 terms.
 You will subsequently normally only receive invoices/credit notes for meals or meal credits arising during each term.
 Each term you will receive a statement showing the balance which remains outstanding on your account.

 If fees and/or battels continue to be unpaid into the term then the College reserves the right to suspend tutorials and deny access to College rooms.
 No one with outstanding battels or fees from a previous term will be permitted to start the next term.
 The College reserves the right to claim a proportion of the fees from any person withdrawing from his or her course.
 All students will be required to pay a deposit to secure a room for the next academic year.
 Any student who, having reserved a room in College, then opts to live out without giving four weeks’ notice will be liable to pay up to four weeks’ battels.
 If, after having come into residence in College, a student chooses to move out, no refund of battels can be made for any proportion of the term remaining unless a suitable replacement can be found.
-Full details can be found in the Tenancy Agreement.
+Full details can be found in the Licence to Occupy.

 UK/EU students are reminded that applications for assessment for support by LAs/DIUS have to be made annually.
 Even if you are not in receipt of any financial assistance with fees this annual renewal is required.
 Without it, the Government will not pay the College tuition fee, and you will be personally responsible for this as well as the University fee.